JonathanYogev/NutritionTracker/README.md

     -   Appends the daily summary to a separate "Daily Reports" sheet.
     -   Sends the daily summary report to the user on Telegram.

+## Error Handling and Monitoring

+-   **SQS Dead-Letter Queue (DLQ)**: If the `processor_lambda` fails to process a message after several retries, the message is automatically moved to a DLQ.
+This prevents the message from being endlessly retried and allows for manual inspection and debugging.
+-   **CloudWatch Alarm**: A CloudWatch alarm is configured to monitor the number of messages in the DLQ.
+If a message arrives in the DLQ, the alarm triggers and sends a notification, ensuring that you are immediately aware of any processing failures.

 ## Setup and Deployment

 A complete, step-by-step guide for deploying the entire application is available in [**deployment_guide.md**](./deployment_guide.md).